gradlab/lsarp_gwas/README.md

 Snakemake can be installed via conda.
 Instructions here: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 This pipeline uses a snakemake profile to interact with the slurm job submission system on ARC.
+The configuration file is in `slurm` in addition to a script that detects the job status from slurm.
+Jobs that fail due to time or memory limitations will be retried with the requested time/memory doubled for a total of 3 tries (you can change by editing `restart-times` in config).

-Template config file can be stored in `$HOME/.config/snakemake/slurm/config.yaml` or working directory:
+This config file can be stored in `$HOME/.config/snakemake/slurm/config.yaml` if you would like to use it for other projects or in your working directory:

+The config file should be edited to reflext your conda installation directory (see below for an example if miniconda3 was installed).
+Also check to see if `slurm-status.py` is executable.
+If not, use `chmod +x slurm-status.py` to change this.

 ```
 restart-times: 3